cirlabs/border_fence_map/README.md

 You are free to copy, distribute, transmit and adapt the shapefiles, so long as you:

-- Credit Reveal as specified below
+- Credit Reveal as specified below.
 - Inform Reveal that you are using the shapefiles in your work by emailing Michael Corey at mcorey@revealnews.org.

 If you alter or build upon our data, you may distribute the result only under the same licence.
 The [full legal code](https://opendatacommons.org/licenses/odbl/1.0/) explains your rights and responsibilities.